suni639/article_web_scraper/README.md

 # article_web_scraper
-This script scrapes article headlines, links, and publication dates from the Ledger Insights website's tokenization section.
-The scraped data is saved into a CSV file, appending new relevant articles each time the script is run.
+These scripts scrape article headlines, links, and publication dates from both the Ledger Insights and Blockworks websites.
+The scraped data is saved into two separate CSV files, appending new relevant articles each time the script is run.

-See ipynb file for more details on how to reproduce the scraper
+See the specific ipynb file for more details on how to reproduce the scraper.
+Each script has its own nuances due to the idiosyncracies of the websites.